reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 - **Global Secondary Index (GSI)**: An index with a partition key and sort key that are different from the partition key and sort key of the table.
 - **Local Secondary Index (LSI)**: An index that has the same partition key as the table, but a different sort key.

-### Single Table
+### Single Table Data Model

 We do not require most of the attributes for every item.
-This allows for a more flexible data model than a relational databases.
+This allows for a more flexible data model compared to relational databases.
 We can store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
 This is an established design pattern called a single table design for storing multiple different entity types in a single table.

 ## Setting up DynamoDB